buildthenmarket/Health-and-Fitness/Science/Gut microbiome.md

 - It's home to about 3.3 million genes, as compared to the approximately 20,000 to 25,000 human genes.
 - It's composed of bacteria, archaeabacteria (which are similar to bacteria), viruses, and yeast-like single-cell eukaryotes.
 These microorganisms are colonized in the Gastrointestinal (GI) tract
-- You can find 400 to 1,500 different species in a healthy digestive tract.
+- You can find 400 to 1,500 different species in a healthy digestive tract. [over 2000 species, including protozoa, fungi, bacteria and viruses](https://pubmed.ncbi.nlm.nih.gov/30158926/)
 - There are around 35,000 microbial species across all of mankind.
 - 99% of your gut microbes are from 30 to 40 species.
 - Diversity is the number one defining feature of a healthy microbiome.